Harmful Algal Blooms (HABs)

 Through the food chain, all living things ultimately depend on vegetation in the sea: single-celled plants (algae), tiny organisms (phytoplankton), and seaweed (macro algae).
 Like plants on land, they convert sunlight, carbon dioxide, and minerals into a basic food.

-- Check for updates and advisories from Bay Line: 222-8888 (May 15 to Oct.
-15).
+- Check for updates and advisories on the Bay Water Quality Report or from the Bay Line at: (401) 222-8888 (May 15 to October 15).

 - In the meantime, help prevent HABs by supporting efforts to improve water quality in the Bay.
 (See "Introduction to Narragansett Bay")

-- Mapping a Nuisance Algae (NOAA)
+- Monitoring Nuisance Algal Blooms (NOAA)

-- Harmful Algal Blooms and Red Tide (FL Marine Research Institute)
+- Red Tide Research (MOTE)

-- Eutrophication (EPA)
+- Preventing Eutrophication (EPA)